Biden’s victories unleash something he’s never had: Money

 “Primaries are always messy,” said Steve Westly, a Silicon Valley venture capitalist who has been raising money for Biden since he got in the race.
 “Momentum is everything, and people want to be a part of the wining side.”

 Biden’s financial picture began to shift the week before the South Carolina primary.
 A super PAC backing him called Unite the Country, raised $2.5 million that week.
-And his campaign reported raising $10 million in the days after.
+Biden’s campaign also reported raising $10 million in the days after.

-Since then, Biden’s campaign said it raised $7.1 million during a 42-hour period that included Super Tuesday.
-Strategists for Unite the Country, which can raise and spend unlimited sums so long as they don’t coordinate with Biden’s campaign, now expect to take in even more than before.
+Since then, Biden aides say they’ve taken in $7.1 million online during a 42-hour period that included Super Tuesday.
+Strategists for Unite the Country, which can raise and spend unlimited sums so long as they don’t coordinate with Biden’s campaign, now expect to take in even more.

 That will help get Biden’s message out while defending him from attacks by Sanders.
 The group, which is cutting an ad now, expects to be on the air soon in Missouri, Michigan and Mississippi.